aylas-code/velmex-stage-control/README.md

 * `toggleUnits(obj,axisToToggle)`
 * `delete(obj)`

-`obj = VMX(portNum,motorSpeed,xNum,yNum,thetaNum,zNum)` is the class constructor and is crucial to using this class effectively.
+`obj = serialport_VMX(portNum,motorSpeed,xNum,yNum,thetaNum,zNum)` is the class constructor and is crucial to using this class effectively.
 Not all variables are required.
 If access is needed to variables following an unnecessary parameter pass an empty variable `[]`.
 `portNum` is the COM port used to communicate with the motor controller.
 This value is REQUIRED.
 `motorSpeed` is the number of steps per second the motor will turn.
 The default value is 1000 and is set for _all_ of the motors that are initialized during construction.
 This value is OPTIONAL.
 `xNum`, `yNum`, `thetaNum`, and `zNum` are the motor numbers for each stage as the are connected to the motor controller.
 This is NOT the desired numbering system and care must be taken when supplying these values.
 E.g. stage 1 is the stage connected using the plugs with a 1 written on the side of the connectors.
 If an axis is not used pass an empty variable `[]`.
 You may also omit trailing arguments if the axis will not be used.
 This value is OPTIONAL _but_ all axis must be declared during construction if they are to be used.